 In our times and ages, it is becoming more and more popular to organize virtual meetings.
 In consequence, why shouldn’t a virtual evaluation follow the same pattern?
 Moreover, how can interview questions be answered without an adequate set-up?
 Let’s explore how to prepare for an interview, and be ready for most common interview questions and answers.
 Interview tips coming your way! 👇

 With plenty of digital resume examples and virtual technologies available, it is very convenient and efficient for the organizations to conduct what would typically be a face-to-face meeting – online.
 Technology companies race in developing tools and systems specific for recruitment activities.
 Their aim is accommodating the usual needs of interviewers and candidates, hence making the selection and interview processes feel very familiar and traditional.

 Common interview questions and practices

 - Online interview questions (‘face-to-face’ or two-way): this type resembles a regular face-to-face interview.
 The difference?
 You will have to join a meeting via a specific link in the company’s communication platform.
 Here you will be able to see and hear your interviewer(s), so have a regular two-way conversation.
 There are, of course, a couple of differences when comparing a virtual interview with a face-to-face one.
 In order to minimize stress levels and distraction while joining and participating in a virtual interview, we’re sharing what you should prepare for, at the end of this article.

 - Interview questions received online, on-demand: this type of interview contains several pre-prepared questions which are uploaded in an online platform.
 Some companies even prefer to use an AI assistant tool to optimize the process.
-These interview questions can be either pre-recorded by a company representative and then played to you or presented as text appearing on the screen.
+These interview questions can be either pre-recorded by a company representative and then played to you, or presented as text appearing on the screen.